Alaska Recording Laws: Consent Rules and Penalties

 When Is It Illegal?

-- You’re not a party to the conversation and don’t have consent
+- You are not a party to the conversation and do not have consent from any participant

-- You’re recording intimate images without consent
+- You are recording intimate images without consent (a separate offense under AS 11.61.123)

 What About Recording in Your Own Home?

-- Plant a hidden device and leave to record others
+- Plant a hidden device and leave to record others without their knowledge

-- Record guests in areas with privacy expectations (bathrooms, guest bedrooms)
+- Record guests in areas where they have a reasonable expectation of privacy (bathrooms, guest bedrooms)

 - Record intimate activities without consent